kamran786/WebScrapping/README.md

 # Author
 Kamran Ahmad

+# Output
+Please see the [wikipedia_dataframe.csv] (wikipedia_dataframe.csv) file in this repository for the result produced.

 # License
 This work is licensed under the MIT License - see the [LICENSE](LICENSE) file for details